Financial Elder Abuse Project

 鈥淲e are likely to see an increase to the recent trends of intergenerational financial assistance to support family members, such as adult children living at home longer or returning home, building granny flats or tiny home arrangements and the 鈥榖ank of Mum and Dad鈥, sometimes without any written agreements.
 This can leave an older person financially destitute when they may need those finances for their care and well-being in later life,鈥 Mr Fitzgerald said.

-With financial support from the Federal Attorney General鈥檚 Department, the Financial Elder Abuse Project began in late November 2024 and is due to run for 14 months.
+With financial support from the Federal Attorney General鈥檚 Department, the Financial Elder Abuse Project began in late November 2024 and is due to be completed early next year.

 - For support service referrals in your local state or territory call 1800 ELDERHelp (1800 353 374)